Mhdi-kr/next-markdown-blog/posts/developers-productivty-and-procrastination.md

 ---
-title: "Developer's productivity and procrastination"
+title: "Developer's Productivity and Procrastination"
 date: "2022/02/25"
 excerpt: "In search of maximum outcome with minimum effort, we all have faced our biggest demons."
 ---